mohsij/event-pose-certification/README.md

 ### Data
-Download extras from the following link and merge with the repo directory `https://drive.google.com/file/d/1NBFPczY8B5_RPXeLLID_eGEboB9xChq2/view?usp=drive_link`
+Download extras from the following link and merge with the repo directory `https://drive.google.com/file/d/1NBFPczY8B5_RPXeLLID_eGEboB9xChq2/view?usp=drive_link` *Note that the data is an improved version of the one in the paper and includes much more challenging conditions in some scenes along with a more realistic satellite model.

 ### Pytorch
 1. Setup conda environment with python==3.9.18 (as tested)